ultravioletrs/prism-docs/docs/assets.md

 ![Computation Page](img/asset_computation.png)

 After the public keys and other necessary requirements have been provided, the computation can be executed.
-During execution, the computation service will retrieve the associated assets from the database and add them to the computation manifest, which is then sent to the manager.
+During execution, the computation service will retrieve the associated assets from the database and add them to the computation manifest, which is then sent to the backend.